clavarini/lavarini_et_al_2018_JGR_ES/README.md

 ## Running the tests

-There almost 9 function divided in two packages (zAGES, pABRASIONmodel).
+There are 9 function divided in two packages (zAGES and pABRASIONmodel).
 To access the functions' names, run:

 ```